susanli2016/susanli2016.github.io/_posts/2017-05-08-brfss-data.md

 ### Research quesion 1:

-What is the distribution of health condition between gender?
+Does the distribution of the number of days in which physical and mental health was not good during the past 30 days differ by gender?

 ### Research quesion 2:

-Is there association between interview month and respondents' health perception?
+Is there an association between the month in which a respondent was interviewed and the respondent’s self-reported health perception?

 ### Research quesion 3: